Yes, if you hold a GED diploma, there’s nothing that should hold you back from enrolling in a community college.

 The majority of community colleges, technical colleges, and junior colleges use “open enrollment” policies, meaning you’re not required to hold a high school or GED diploma to sign up for their courses.

-Many homeschooled students looking to enroll in community college prefer to first earn a GED, just to make sure their secondary education credential will be accepted.
+Many homeschooled students looking to enroll in community college prefer to first earn a GED just to make sure their secondary education credentials will be accepted.

 Let’s look at some advantages of first attending a community college.
 This allows you to:

 - Fulfill academic course requirements at probably a very affordable rate

 - Demonstrate you can handle college-level coursework

 - Earn a certificate or AA degree in specialized academic fields

 Usually, if you want to earn a bachelor’s degree, you’ll have to transfer to a 4-year college, though in some states, we can see more and more community colleges starting to offer bachelor’s degree programs as well.